Lisa Rinna: 1992–1999: Soap opera stardom

-In 1998, Rinna, while six months pregnant with Delilah Belle Hamlin, the first of Harry Hamlin's and her two daughters, posed for a nude pictorial ("Melrose Mom," its title, paid tribute to her role in Melrose Place) and cover shoot for the September issue of Playboy magazine.
+In 1998, Rinna, while six months pregnant with her first daughter, posed for a nude pictorial ("Melrose Mom," its title, paid tribute to her role in Melrose Place) and cover shoot for the September issue of Playboy magazine.
 She later recounted the instructions given to her by Playboy photographer Deborah Anderson: "'I do not want you long and sinewy and angular and muscular.
 I want you soft...'
 This was really hard for me because being 35 years old and posing for Playboy, you want to amp it up."
-In May 2009, she posed again for Playboy and, this time, was also its cover model.